salsita/bunny-migrate/README.md

 tools terminates its execution when running into the first unexpected problem.
-To keep the RabbitMQ state as healthy and consistent, we check as much as possible in advance to minimize the risk of something going wrong (e.g. the tool verifies that none of the exchanges and queues exist before it tries creating them, or that all of the exchanges and queues do exist before removing them).
+To keep the RabbitMQ state as healthy and consistent, we check as much as possible in advance to minimize the risk of something going wrong (e.g. the tool verifies that none of the exchanges and queues exists before it tries creating them, or that all of the exchanges and queues do exist before removing them).

 But sometimes, you know, life is tough and you have some leftovers in RabbitMQ.
-For this case we introduced the `--force` or `-f` command line option (or its config file equivalent), that skips all the tests and the tool does not terminate when running into unexpected issues.
+For this case we have introduced the `--force` or `-f` command line option (or its config file equivalent), that skips all the tests and the tool does not terminate when running into unexpected issues.
 Warning: use with caution!
 There are still some cases (e.g. RabbitMQ connection error) in which even the `--force` parameter will not